-Courses numbered 200-299 are intended for lower division students who satisfy the published prerequisite(s), if any.
-Transfer credit from two-year colleges around the state would correspond to 100 and 200-level offerings.
+Courses numbered 200-299 are intended for lower-division students who satisfy the published prerequisite(s), if any.
+Transfer credit from two-year colleges would correspond to 100- and 200-level offerings.

 Courses numbered 300-399 are intended primarily for juniors and seniors who satisfy the published prerequisite(s), if any.
-Transfer work from a community college does not correspond to these numbers.
+Transfer work from two-year colleges does not correspond to these numbers.

 Courses numbered 500-599 are intended for graduate and professional school students.

 Courses numbered 600-799 are available for certain professional school courses with restricted enrollments.
-These courses apply primarily to law and veterinary programs.
+These courses apply primarily to law, medicine, and veterinary programs.

 Course credit is listed after each course title.
 The university counts credit in credit hours.
 Following the credit hours is a brief description of the content, requirements for registration to the course (if any), and other advisory statements.
 Additional information relating to the course content is available in the Course Explorer.
 For information on credit policies, see the Student Code.